 Towards the end of the 18th century, theabbey and its agricultural properties, passed to the marquises Tavassi-La Greca, current owners.

 The many alterations, which took place over the centuries, did not affect the building that still retains its original form.

 Il enclosure walled that surrounds it, bounded by four towers angular and dai porches who for centuries have welcomed pilgrims from all over the world to ask for the intercession of San Vito, known above all as a protector from tarantula bites.

-La church, incorporated in monastero and perhaps built on the ruins of an ancient Roman tower, it has a dome-shaped structure, a feature that spread in Puglia between the eleventh and thirteenth centuries.
+La church, incorporated in monastero and perhaps built on the ruins of an ancient Roman tower, it has a domed plan, a characteristic that spread in Puglia between the XNUMXth and XNUMXth centuries.

 The interior, restored in the sixties, still retains a precious triptych of the saints Vito, Modesto and Crescenza dating back to the 1691.
 In the small museum i ex voto e twelve canvases depicting the apostoli dating back to the seventeenth century ..

 Address: Via S. Vito, 241, 70044 Polignano A Mare BA